sukuizhang/lein-easyconf/README.md

 ### use lein plugin gen-conf to create your config namespace.
 Go to your project path, and run
     lein gen-conf
-it load all config var in your current project, and create namepaces. actually,it load all namespace that's name starts with your project name. for example, if your project name is clj-rpc, and then it will load config var define in clj-rpc.server, clj-rpc.client,...,but it do not load config var define in rmi-service.simple. so, if your namespace name in project not start with project name, or you want to load config var define in libs you depend.you must special the namespace prefix you want gen-conf plugin load,like follow:
+it load all config var in your current project, create a namepaces named config.autocreated, and then put it into test path. if you want change the path config namespace put into, you can add a parameter to special this path, as follow:
-    lein gen-conf clj-rpc rmi-service ...
+    lein gen-conf you-path

-the namespace file created named config.autocreated, and put it into test path.